riceissa/issarice.com/wiki/is-effective-altruism-new.md

 *Note: this is a draft.
 The claims here have not been stress-tested, so plausibly could turn out to be misguided.
-The general thrust seems right to me (especially the existence of past priority-setting efforts in global health), and the main uncertainty is regarding interpreting claims of newness.*
+The general thrust seems right to me (especially the existence of past priority-setting efforts in global health), and the main uncertainty is regarding interpreting claims of newness.
+In addition, the parts of EA I claim are new could turn out not to be new (given further investigation).*

 # Summary

 Both members of the effective altruism movement as well as opponents explicitly claim or imply that effective altruism is "new" in the sense that it prioritizes between different causes and interventions.
-I claim that while effective altruism is new for
+I claim that effective altruism is new for:

 - bringing the lessons of effective philanthropy to the world of private donors,
 - cause prioritization,
 - advancing arguments around earning to give, and
-- producing a unique movement around the idea of effective philanthropy,
+- producing a unique movement around the idea of effective philanthropy.

-that the idea of prioritization itself is not new.
+However, the idea of prioritization itself is not new.
 In particular, I will draw on the history of priority-setting in global health (one of the main causes of effective altruism) to show this.
 I finally suggest exploring the history of global health, philanthropy, and various movements as a way to ground the movement among past and current efforts and to guard against criticisms of arrogance.